AbubakarSharif-47/Browser-Artifacts-Forensics-Tool/README.md

 This tool is designed for digital forensics investigations of privacy-focused browsers such as **Brave** and **Tor**.
 It extracts and analyzes browser artifacts, including browsing history, stored passwords, cache files, bookmarks, extensions, downloads, and installation details from the Windows registry.

 ⚠️ Disclaimer
 This tool is intended for educational and authorized security assessment purposes only.
-You must have explicit permission to scan any network or system.
+You must have explicit permission to run on the system.
 The authors are not responsible for any misuse or damage caused by this tool.
 ## **Purpose**

 The purpose of this tool is to assist forensic investigators in retrieving sensitive data from these browsers, which may be important for various investigations, such as privacy-related cases or user activity tracking.